“The first step towards change is awareness. Awareness is a key. It can unlock many doors.” –Unknown

 It can be tricky to talk about these subjects before getting romantically involved, especially if you are just figuring out if you actually like each other.
 Simple things like holding hands can lead to the first kiss to the clothes coming off and then you are sleeping over, but before get too hot and heavy is a good idea to have the talk.
 Yep, the talk — the one where you learn about past sexual history and when they last got tested for STIs.

-It may sound like an insanely awkward convo, but in general, women are unfazed.
-Over 60% of women discuss past sexual histories before sleeping with their partner, and almost 20% of women require their partner to get tested before sex.
+However, know that over 60% of women discuss past sexual histories before sleeping with their partner and almost 20% of women require their partner to get tested before sex.
 No matter how cringe-worthy it is to bring up STIs, it’s way better than freaking out because you don’t know your partner’s status.
 Men’s semen and sperm fluids most often make them the carrier of STI / STDs and women’s bodies are the most susceptible biologically to contract them.
 Risky behaviors or multiple sex partners makes for an increased risk.

 Even though April is now in our rearview mirror, awareness and education about sexual health remain important 365 days a year.
 Because the choices you make today could affect your fertility and health down the road.
 Making good choices and choosing to be safe will not only give you better odds of not getting infected but could prevent unexplained infertility issues when it comes time to wanting to start a family.
 There’s still a lot to learn about transmission and infection, but knowledge is power!